popdemtech/smartsite/walkthrough/1_Setup/4_initialize_node.md

 $ npm run start
 ```

-You should see the output `Welcome to My App!` in the console.
+You should see the output `Welcome to SmaRtsite!` in the console.
 Just like that we have a simple yet functional Node.js application.